 - Reduction of the development costs.
 The exact time and cost estimate that the Discovery phase offers will help decrease the risks of a changed development course halfway into the project.
 During the technical examination of your idea, you can prioritize the most important features or cut off bad ideas, which will save you time and money.

 - Increase of product added value.
 A product’s ability to satisfy clients’ needs is the main factor that forms a product’s value.
 Knowing what your consumers really need makes it much easier to design an attractive value proposition from the start.

 Who is involved in the discovery phase?

-To conduct a good software discovery, it is important to listen to as many opinions as possible and benefit from everyone’s experience.
+To conduct a good digital product discovery, it is important to listen to as many opinions as possible and benefit from everyone’s experience.
 Different stakeholders hold different perspectives on the product requirements and outcomes.
 The best way of conveying information is a face-to-face conversation.
-The list of potential stakeholders include:
+The list of potential stakeholders includes:

 Potential consumers.
 They are the most important people for any company.
 It is the end-users for whom you design the product.
 It is their problems you are trying to solve and their needs you are trying to satisfy.
 Immerse into their world, study the context, talk to focus groups, and run the surveys.
 Thus, you will identify the main pain points and will provide the best solution.

 Development team members.
 These are the people who will probably carry out the development of your solution and should be involved during the Discovery stage:

 - Business analysts – to help get a better understanding of market trends.